Tell Hammam et-Turkman: Archaeology

 The site was archaeologically examined by the Universities of Amsterdam and Leiden.
 Traces of settlement from the pre-Pottery Neolithic to the Roman and Parthian times can be identified.
 In the 1986 excavations an 8 meter wide city wall with upper chambers was found, surrounding the Early Bronze III-IV city.
 Radiocarbon samples from those chambers indicated a date of c.
 2400 BC.
 A large high-quality Middle Bronze II building was also found, dated to c.
 1750-1550 BC.
 A total of ten settlement strata can be distinguished.
 The focus of research activities was on the layers attributable to the Middle Bronze Age.
 Hammam et-Turkman is also known for a monumental building from the Uruk period.
 In the strata from 1200 BC a settlement gap for almost a millennium before the place was repopulated as a garrison site.

+The site has now been extensively looted both with hand tools and with heavy machinery.

 Name

 The historical name of the settlement is unknown.
 The original assumption that it could be the city of Zalpa, known from clay tablets, has not yet been confirmed.

 In 1990, J. M. Córdoba had identified Zalpa with Tell Hammam et-Turkman, and this suggestion was considered as possible by French scholars Nele Ziegler and Anne-Isabelle Langlois in 2016, as well as Eva von Dassow in her recent essay published in 2022.